Samuel Deguara

+Samuel Deguara (born 21 June 1991) is a Maltese professional basketball player who last played for the Macau Black Bears of the East Asia Super League.

 Professional career

 Beginnings in Italy

 Deguara began his professional career after signing a nine-year contract with Benetton Treviso, breaking through the club's youth ranks.
 After three years, Deguara was loaned to fellow Italian sides BVO Caorle and CUS Bari Pallacanestro over the course of the next two years.
 The following season, he played for Pallacanestro Reggiana in the Serie A, playing a single game against Armani Milano.

 Malta

 After an injury-plagued spell in Italy, Deguara decided to return to his native Malta, signing up for BUPA Luxol for the 2013–2014 season.
 It was a successful stint for Deguara, where he averaged 29.5 points and 21.4 rebounds per game there.

 Spain

 After his stint in his native country, Deguara set out to Spain to continue his basketball career.
 He first played for Viten Getafe, scoring 5 points and 6 rebounds in 10 minutes of action.
 After Getafe, Deguara continued his stint in Spain, playing for Fuenlabrada and also for its reserve team.
 Deguara also played for Ferrol, where he tallied 17 points, 17 rebounds and 3 blocks in his debut and averaged 15.0 points and 11.0 rebounds a game.